ms-iot/iot-core-azure-dm-client/docs/reboot-management.md

 `"lastRebootCmdTime"` is persisted on the device.
 It reflects the last time the device received an immediate reboot command.

 `"lastRebootCmdStatus"` possible values are:

 - `"accepted"` - The reboot request was accepted.
 The device will attempt to reboot momentarily.
-- `"rejected"` - The device rejected the reboot request.
-The device will not reboot.
+- `"disabled"` - <i>See above</i>.
+- `"inActiveHours"` - <i>See above</i>.
+- `"rejectedByApp"` - is returned when the application is interrogated at the time the request is received, and rejects the reboot command.
+The application can be interrogated by implementing `IDeviceManagementRequestHandler.IsSystemRebootAllowed`.
+   The applications's response here is based on its own business logic and might require user consent.

 **Examples:**